mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 This plugin contains the following features:

-- Connecting/disconnecting to ServiceNow account using OAuth
+- Connecting/disconnecting to ServiceNow account using OAuth.
-- Creating/editing subscriptions to get notifications for ServiceNow record changes using wizards
+- Creating/editing subscriptions to get notifications for ServiceNow record changes using wizards.
-- Ability to open the create/edit subscription modal through UI or by using slash commands
+- Ability to open the create/edit subscription modal through UI or by using slash commands.
 - Subscriptions to only specific records are supported.
-- Supported record types - incident, problem, change_request
+- Supported record types - incident, problem, change_request.
 - Supported events
   * State changed
   * Priority changed
   * Assigned to changed
   * Assignment group changed
   * New comment added
-- Notifications will be sent in the form of a post created by the ServiceNow bot in the channel specified while creating the subscription
+- Notifications will be sent in the form of a post created by the ServiceNow bot in the channel specified while creating the subscription.
-- Ability to see the existing subscriptions in the Right Hand Sidebar or by using a slash command
+- Ability to see the existing subscriptions in the Right Hand Sidebar or by using a slash command.
-- Ability to delete the subscriptions from the Right Hand Sidebar or by using a slash command
+- Ability to delete the subscriptions from the Right Hand Sidebar or by using a slash command.

 ## Basic Knowledge